Filling a triangulation of the 2-sphere: The 3-ball

 \section{The 3-ball}

 We've sidestepped the question of whether a minimal tetration of a triation $\sigma$ of the 2-sphere necessarily yields a triangulation of the $3$-ball.
 It does.
 That's because there are fewer tets than faces, so some tet must meet $\sigma$ in at least two faces, necessarily adjacent.
-Remove this tet, and you get a minimal triation of a sphere, or a pair of spheres joined along an edge (or nothing at all, if you were down to a single tet).
+Remove this tet, and you get a minimal tetration of a sphere, or a pair of spheres joined along an edge (or nothing at all, if you were down to a single tet).
 Proceed by induction.
-The details here are unexpectedly subtle.
-For starters, for the induction to work in the case where removing a tet yields a pair of spheres joined along an edge, we need to know that an optimal tetration of this almost-disjoint union of spheres splits as a disjoint union of tetrations.
-We'll address this elsewhere.
+The key to the proof is the general fact that any optimal filling of an integral $n$-cycle splits under what we call almost disjoint union, where summands are supported on sets that overlap in at most $n+1$ vertices.
+See \cite{dew:taut} for details.

 Contrast this behavior for triations of spheres with what happens for triations of a torus, or a surface of higher genus.
 In that case there is no guarantee that a minimal tetration will be a manifold, or even a pseudo-manifold.
 And if it is a manifold, we have no a priori control over how it fills in the surface.
 All very mysterious.